redcanaryco/redcanary-ebpf-sensor/README.md

 These applications do not use [BCC](https://github.com/iovisor/bcc) to build.
 The main objective of this design is to have a compile once, run everywhere application.

+## Build

-To build this project run
+To build this project run:

+For building both x86_64 and aarch64 architectures `docker compose up`

+To build either x86_64 or aarch64 architectures `docker compose run --rm ebpf-amd make all` or
-`docker-compose run  --rm ebpf make all`
+`docker compose run --rm ebpf-arm make all`

+---

 A vscode cpp properties files has been included.
 Make sure to update the include path with the path on your local system where the kernel header files are located